 Step into a real life 8-bit-inspired world at Activate Games where game rooms see your team ducking lasers, shooting hoops, smashing targets and dodging tiles.

-Discover the city’s Slavic heritage at the Oseredok Ukrainian Cultural and Educational Centre.
-This museum houses one of the largest pysanka (Easter egg) collections in North America, while you’ll also find more than 900 artworks on display and an excellent boutique.
+Discover the city’s Ukranian heritage at the Oseredok Ukrainian Cultural and Educational Centre.
+Its museum houses one of the largest pysanky Easter egg collections in North America, while you’ll also find more than 900 artworks on display and an excellent boutique.

-Work on your swing or play a round of miniature golf beneath the soaring ceiling of the Golf Dome.
+Work on your swing, play some of the world's best courses or play a round of miniature golf beneath the soaring ceiling of the Golf Dome.

-Jump for joy at Flying Squirrel, a huge trampoline park that boasts everything from foam pits to a climbing wall to a b-ball area made for dunks.
+Jump for joy at Flying Squirrel, a huge trampoline park that boasts everything from foam pits to a climbing wall, to a b-ball area where kids can really jam.

 Let the kids run wild at Hide N Seek, a fun centre tailor made for tots.

-Strike up some fun at Uptown Alley.
-Here, the action goes beyond just 5-pins to include laser tag and arcades.
+Strike up some fun at Uptown Alley where the action goes beyond just 5-pins to include laser tag and arcades.

-Satisfy your need for speed at Speedworld Indoor Kart Track, a 28,000 sq.ft. facility with karts that reach speeds of 60 km!
+Satisfy your need for speed at Speedworld Indoor Kart Track, a 28,000 square foot facility with karts that reach speeds up to 60 km!